 Explained: Why surgery is not always the best option

 Joel had been struggling with low back pain for years and couldn’t find relief.
 He went to a chiropractor, but the relief he got was temporary, at best.
-His family doctor prescribed physical therapy, but he wasn’t doing his exercises between sessions, so it didn’t do much to ease the pain, and he was relying on medication to give him some reprieve.
+His family doctor prescribed physical therapy, but he wasn’t doing his exercises between sessions, so it didn’t do much to ease the pain.
+He was also relying on medication to give him some reprieve.
 Things got so bad for Joel that he started considering surgery.
 He didn’t want to go under the knife, but felt he was out of options.

 If you or someone you love is in the same boat as Joel, you’re not alone.
 One in every two Americans struggles with musculoskeletal (MSK) pain, and low back pain is the single leading cause of disability worldwide.
 Costs for treating MSK conditions in the United States total almost $200 billion dollars1 - more money is spent treating MSK than on cancer and mental health combined.